The-Parking-App/TheParkingApp/README.md

 - Login and Registration Screen
   - (Create/POST) Create a new user
   - (Read/GET) Login authentication for a user
-  - (Delete) Delete an account/user at their wish

 - Selection of Parking Lots Screen
   - (Read/GET) Query all selections for parking spaces